 Seating is available on a first-come, first-served basis.
 No one will be admitted to a full session unless another attendee leaves that session.
 Venues will be cleared between sessions.

 The Book Festival’s presence in the Capitol is a privilege and attendees are asked to respect the House Rules.
-No food or drinks are allowed in the Capitol.
-Please observe the guidelines posted at the entrance to all Capitol venues.
+Festival attendees WILL BE ESCORTED OUT of the House Chamber IMMEDIATELY if they violate any of the rules.

-Book Sales: Books by all participating authors will be sold in Barnes & Noble sales tents: Adult and Young Adult titles in the BN tent on Congress Avenue at 11th Street; Children’s authors in the BN tent on Colorado Street at 13th Street; Central Market Cooking Tent titles in the BN sales/signing tent adjacent to the Cooking Tent on 11th Street just west of Congress Avenue.
+Book Sales: Books by all participating authors will be sold in Barnes & Noble sales tents: Adult and Young Adult titles in the Book Sales tent on Congress Avenue at 11th Street; Children’s authors in the Book Sales tent on Colorado Street at 13th Street; Central Market Cooking Tent titles in the Sales/Signing tent adjacent to the Cooking Tent on 11th Street just west of Congress Avenue.

 Book Signings: Authors will sign books immediately following the end of their session; we encourage you to buy books you want signed in advance of the session.
 Unless otherwise noted, Adult and Young Adult authors will sign in the Main Book Signing Tent; Children’s authors in the Children’s Book Signing Tent, Central Market Cooking Tent authors in the sales/signing tent adjacent to the Cooking Tent.
 The following pages of this guide also list the starting times of each author’s signing.